binckbank-api/client-js/README.md

 ### <a name="realtimeSuggestions"></a>Things to keep in mind developing the API

 1. Testing the connection can be done using the version endpoint: <https://realtime.sandbox.binck.com/version>.
+2. Binck allows one active connection per token.
+The second connection will be disconnected when subscribing for updates.